Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-02-10-the-beauty-and-power-of-a-really-good-piss.md

 ---
 layout: post
-title: 'The Beauty and Power Of A Really Good Piss'
+title: "The Beauty and Power Of A Really Good Piss"
 date: 10-Feb-2014
 categories: tbd
 ---